 The final draft should be completed and submitted no later than June 1 during the Spring semester (Unit VI) of the third academic year.
 An extension may be granted until September 1 of that year.
-The Supervisor and student must request approval of an extension from the Director for the Master's Program.
+However, any student who does not complete the thesis and submit the required documentation by the June 1 deadline, as outlined in this Guide, shall not be considered for graduation that year.
+The student must obtain approval of an extension from the Supervisor by following the procedures listed under the section below, "Completion of Thesis and Criteria for Assessment."